For all Emergency Department Clinicians

 Domestic Violence is prevalent in our society and is essential for all emergency department staff to recognize.
 This class provides the training necessary to properly screen and assess for domestic or intimate partner violence.
 Emphasis is placed on state regulation, patient privacy issues, HIPAA, interface with law enforcement and proper documentation.

-Our Emergency Department Domestic Violence Class was presented live by acclaimed speaker, Gina Carbino, BSN, RN, CEN, SANE-A, to an enthusiastic audience at the Southeastern Seaboard Emergency Nursing Symposium (SESS), this class allows you to learn at your own pace, with new, enhanced content and extensive enrichment resources.
-This class is recommended for ALL ED nurses, emergency physicians and PAs.
+Our Emergency Department Domestic Violence Class was presented live by acclaimed speaker, Gina Carbino, BSN, RN, CEN, SANE-A, to an enthusiastic audience at the Southeastern Seaboard Emergency Nursing Symposium (SESS).

 What’s IncludedClinical + Legal